 There is some controversy about the term 'conception'.
-Scientists, notably the American College of Obstetricians and Gynecologists (ACOG), agree that the establishment of pregnancy takes several days and is not completed until a fertilized egg is implanted in the lining of the woman's uterus.
+Scientists, notably the American College of Obstetricians and Gynecologists (ACOG), agree that the establishment of pregnancy takes several days and is not completed until the blastocyst or embryo is implanted in the lining of the woman's uterus.
 According to ACOG, the term "conception" properly means implantation.
-A pregnancy is considered to be established only when the process of implantation is complete.
-Therefore, scientifically speaking, a pregnancy begins with implantation, about 9-10 days on average after fertilization, after the egg has been fertilized by the sperm, and with the pre-embryo implanting into the uterine lining.
+A pregnancy is considered to be established only after the egg has been fertilized, the embryo has moved down the fallopian tube, and when the process of implantation is complete.
+Therefore, scientifically speaking, a pregnancy begins with implantation of the embryo, about 9-10 days on average after fertilization, after the egg has been fertilized by the sperm, and with the embryo implanting into the uterine lining.

 Others, notably those who are opposed to abortion, believe that conception begins at fertilization, on the day when ovulation happens and when the egg is fertilized by sperm.

 Whenever there are different interpretations for the same word like conception, it's best to not use it but instead use descriptions and words that all agree on.
 On this page, we describe the important steps of getting pregnant, fertilization, and implantation.

 There are several parts involved in getting pregnant:

 - Sperm moves up the fallopian tube towards the ovary

 - Ovulation with the ejection of an egg from an ovary

 - The egg is fertilized by a sperm